 Can two narcissists become a couple?
-When you think about this question, the first thing that comes to your mind is a big fat NO!
+When you think about this question, the first thing that comes to mind is a big fat NO!
 How could two so self-absorbed people that it’s a mental disorder ever get engaged with each other?

 What makes a narcissist tick